How to Answer “Why Do You Want to Leave Your Current Job?”

 Conclusion

-The decision to leave a job is personal, therefore, it is advisable for you to be professional about your responses during an interview.
-“Why do you want to leave your current job,” is a common interview question recruiters ask job candidates.
+The decision to leave a job is personal.
+Therefore, you should be professional about your responses during an interview.
+‘Why do you want to leave your current job?’ is a common interview question recruiters ask job candidates.
 Remember to focus on what the employer expects and how you can be an asset to their firm while answering the question.
 Be brief, simple, and confident with your response.